varnerlab/CHEME-5760-Decisions-Book/_sources/unit-2-uncertainty/risk.md

 Utility and risk aversion versus wealth for the utility function $U(w) = \ln\left(w+1\right)$.
 Left: Utility versus wealth $w$.
 Right: Absolute risk aversion versus wealth $w$.
 ```

+## Risk aversion and it's relationship with decisions
+Risk averison is the tendency of individuals or organizations to prefer a particular outcome over an uncertain one, even if the uncertain outcome has a potentially higher expected value.
+Understanding risk and risk aversion is crucial for making informed decisions that involve uncertainty and can help individuals and organizations manage and mitigate potential losses.

 ---

 ## Summary